ganna-loyik/zio-food-recipes/README.md

 - run `sbt docker:publishLocal` (for this `DockerPlugin` should be enabled); also you can publish to the remote repository

 ### Deploy an application with Kubernetes (locally) using Kustomization:
-- `k8s/kustomization.tmpl.yaml` - defines the resources needed to run the application, such as volumes, services, etc. and generators for `ConfigMap` and `Secret`
+- `k8s/base/kustomization.yaml` - defines the resources needed to run the application, such as volumes, services, etc. and generators for `ConfigMap` and `Secret`
+- `k8s/local/kustomization.yaml` - contains patches for local run
-- `k8s/api` - contains deployment and service for api.
+- `k8s/base/api` - contains deployment and service for api.
 You should have local image named `zio-food-recipes`
-- `k8s/db` - contains deployment, service and volume for postgres database
+- `k8s/base/db` - contains deployment, service and volume for postgres database
 - install `minikube` to quickly setup a local `Kubernetes` cluster
-- to deploy with `minikube` you need to make a few changes
-  - in services replace type to `type: NodePort` and set `nodePort: 31000`
-  - in database deployment use image `postgres:latest`
-  - remove `images` key from kustomization file
 - run commands in terminal:
 ```
 minikube start